yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     (Avoid deeper levels because they do not render well.)

 =========================================================
-Kuryr Kubernetes ocp-route and ingress integration design
+Kuryr Kubernetes ingress integration design
 =========================================================

 Purpose
 -------
-The purpose of this document is to present how openshift route and Kubernetes ingress are supported by the kuryr integration.
+The purpose of this document is to present how Kubernetes ingress is supported by the kuryr integration.

 Overview
 ----------
-An OpenShift route [1]_ and Kubernetes ingress [2]_ are used to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.
+A Kubernetes ingress [2]_ are used to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.
-Each route/ingress consists of a name, service identifier, and (optionally) security configuration.
+Each ingress consists of a name, service identifier, and (optionally) security configuration.
-A defined ocp-route/ingress and the endpoints identified by its service are consumed by a L7-router to provide named connectivity that allows external clients to reach your applications.
+A defined ingress and the endpoints identified by its service are consumed by a L7-router to provide named connectivity that allows external clients to reach your applications.

 Proposed Solution
 -----------------
-An OpenShift/Kubernetes administrator can deploy L7 router in an OpenShift/Kubernetes cluster, which enable ingress/ocp-routes created by developers to be used by external clients.
+A Kubernetes administrator can deploy L7 router in an Kubernetes cluster, which enable ingress resources created by developers to be used by external clients.
-The Router should perform L7 routing based on L7 rules database, where the ingress/ocp-route and endpoints controllers are responsible for updating the L7 rules database.
+The Router should perform L7 routing based on L7 rules database, where the ingress and endpoints controllers are responsible for updating the L7 rules database.
 Kuryr will use neutron LbaaS L7 policy capability [3]_ to perform this task.